-The Rising Demand for Online MBA Programs
+The Exploding Demand for Online MBA Programs

 Demand for online graduate management education is definitely booming and has been for some time.
 But now, based on recent research, one could argue that demand for online MBA programs may be starting to explode.